ongov/Digital-Service-Standard/README.md

 At a minimum:

 * explain the service including who it is for, how it works and how to use it
+* include contact information where users can learn more about the service and get help using it
 * show that the majority of users are succeeding the first time they try to use it
 * explain the frequency you will use research, testing and analytics to make regular improvements to